 Grooming and Maintenance

-Cranesbills are a plant type that need to be slightly trained and pruned to maintain a good appearance.
+Cranesbills may need to be slightly trained and pruned to maintain a good appearance.

 They also benefit from regular deadheading, ideally in mid-summer when some cultivars may be lagging growth.